system76/docs/_articles/switch-from-macos-to-popos.md

 **Other**
 - [iCloud.com](https://www.icloud.com/)

-If exporting your iWork files is not an option, you can also visit iCloud.com in a web browser and use the web-based versions of Pages, Numbers, and Keynote.
-However an Apple ID is required (free).
+If exporting iWork files is not an option, users can also visit iCloud.com in a web browser and use the web-based versions of Pages, Numbers, and Keynote.
+However, an Apple ID is required (free).

 - [Office365 Online](https://www.office.com/)

-Microsoft now also offers in-browser versions of the Microsoft Office suite as part of Office365.
-Those with subscriptions can access Word, Excel, Powerpoint, Teams, Outlook and more.
-In most cases, there's no need to install Windows.
+Microsoft offers in-browser versions of the Microsoft Office suite as part of Office365.
+Those with subscriptions can access Word, Excel, Powerpoint, Teams, Outlook and others.
+In most cases, there's no need to install Windows to access Microsoft Office apps.

 [Return to Table of Contents](#Contents)

 ## [Calls and Video Chat](#calls-and-video-chat)

-Pop!\_OS does not offer a default messaging app as we prefer users choose whichever ones they would like to use and install only what they need/want.
+Pop!\_OS does not offer a default messaging app.
+The preference is that users choose their own and install only what they need/want.
 However, many popular 3rd-party applications have Linux versions available.

-There are also many lesser-known, but feature-rich solutions that work cross-platform.
+Recommendations provided here are suggestions of open-source alternatives.

 **macOS**
      - FaceTime/iMessage

 ![Facetime-iMessage](/images/macOS-Screenshots/facetime-imessage.png)

-For video and and instant messaging, macOS provides FaceTime and iMessage.
+For video and instant messaging, macOS provides FaceTime and iMessage.
 Both of these applications are Apple exclusive, and require an Apple ID to use most of the features.

 **Pop!\_OS**
 Chat